IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

 ## Build and Run Your Own Image

 We use a `Containerfile`, which contains the instructions to create the new layers of your image.
+For those familiar with docker, the `Containerfile` is equivalent to `Dockerfile`.
-Recall an image contains the entire file system that you want to use to run your virtual process in a container.
+Recall that an image contains the entire file system that you want to use to run your virtual process in a container.
 For this sample, we are building a new image for a Java EE web application ServletApp.war.
 It is configured to run on the WebSphere Liberty Runtime.
 The configuration file for the server is in the server.xml.